 Proper maintenance also requires technical expertise.
-To prevent ragging and material build-up on the media and retaining screens, primary clarification or fine screening is necessary.
+To prevent ragging and material buildup on the media and retaining screens, primary clarification or fine screening is necessary.
 If system parts need replacement, they will need to be ordered, as they are not typically available locally.
-Power system maintenance is also essential, as the system will fail in the event of a power failure.
+Power system maintenance is also essential, as the system will fail in the event of a power outage.

 Is IFAS Right for Your Application?

 IFAS technology is suitable for both new constructions and upgrades to existing plants in both municipal and industrial wastewater facilities.
 Using fixed film aeration technology enables smaller tank sizes, and these tanks need to be designed for the incorporation of dispersed or fixed media.
 If dispersed media is used, additional auxiliary screens are often required.